On this page

 What is I-508?

-Form I-508, known as the Request for Waiver of Certain Rights, Privileges, and Exemptions, is an official document issued by USCIS.
-To ascertain its relevance to your circumstances, consult the official instructions thoroughly.
+Form I-508, known as the Request for Waiver of Certain Rights, Privileges, and Exemptions, is an official document from USCIS.
+To understand if it pertains to your circumstances, consult the official instructions carefully.

 Where can I get I-508 and its instructions?

-Download the current edition of I-508 and its instructions from the official USCIS website.
-Always verify you are using the most recent form version before filing.
+Obtain the latest version of Form I-508 and its accompanying instructions directly from the official USCIS website.
+Ensure you are working with the most up-to-date form before submission.

 How do I choose the correct eligibility category code on I-508?

-Your eligibility category code dictates the basis for filing Form I-508.
-This form is applicable to lawful permanent residents or those applying for such status, whose occupational roles qualify them for nonimmigrant status under INA section 101(a)(15)(A), (E), or (G).
-Before beginning the process, carefully review the instructions tailored to your specific eligibility category.
+The eligibility category code you fall under dictates the basis for filing Form I-508.
+This form is relevant for lawful permanent residents or those applying for such status, whose occupational roles grant them nonimmigrant status under INA section 101(a)(15)(A), (E), or (G).
+Before you begin, ensure you thoroughly review the instructions pertinent to your specific eligibility category.

 What supporting documents do I need for I-508?

-When filing, ensure you provide all evidence and supporting documentation as outlined in the specific instructions.
-Carefully review the official guidelines for comprehensive details.
+When filing, ensure you provide all necessary evidence and supporting documents as outlined in the specific instructions.
+It is advisable to consult the official I-508 instructions to verify the current requirements.

 Who is eligible to file I-508?

-Applicants seeking to adjust their status who fail to complete Form I-508 will be deemed ineligible for permanent residency.
-It is essential to review the instructions pertinent to your specific eligibility category prior to beginning the process.
+Applicants seeking to adjust their status to permanent resident must complete Form I-508 to be eligible for adjustment.
+It is essential to review the instructions relevant to your specific eligibility category before beginning the process.

 What happens after I submit I-508?